Cordite: Development of Cordites

 A United Kingdom government committee, known as the "Explosives Committee", chaired by Sir Frederick Abel, monitored foreign developments in explosives and obtained samples of Poudre B and Ballistite; neither of these smokeless powders was recommended for adoption by the Explosives Committee.

 Abel, Sir James Dewar and W Kellner, who was also on the committee, developed and jointly patented (Nos 5,614 and 11,664 in the names of Abel and Dewar) in 1889 a new ballistite-like propellant in 1889.
 It consists of (by weight) 58% nitroglycerin, 37% guncotton (nitrocellulose) and 5% petroleum jelly.
 Using acetone as a solvent, it was extruded as spaghetti-like rods initially called "cord powder" or "the Committee's modification of Ballistite", but this was swiftly abbreviated to "Cordite".

 Cordite began as a double-base propellant.
-In the 1930s, triple-base was developed by including a substantial proportion of nitroguanidine.
-Triple-base propellant reduced the disadvantages of double-base propellant – its relatively high temperature and significant flash.
-Imperial Chemical Industries's (ICI) World War II double-base AN formulation also had a much lower temperature, but it lacked the flash reduction properties of N and NQ triple-base propellants.
+(Note: It contains two explosives: nitroglycerine and nitrocellulose.)
+In the 1930s, triple-base propellant was developed by including a substantial proportion of nitroguanidine.
+(Note: It contains two high explosives: nitroglycerine and nitroguanidine (added as a muzzle flash reducer), as well as the explosive nitrocellulose.)
+Triple-base propellant reduced the disadvantages of the double-base propellant – its relatively high temperature of combustion and significant muzzle flash.

-Whilst cordite is classified as an explosive, it is not employed as a high explosive.
-It is designed to deflagrate, or burn, to produce high pressure gases.
+Imperial Chemical Industries's (ICI) World War II double-base propellant AN formulation also had a much lower temperature than Cordite Mk 1, but it lacked the flash reduction properties of N and NQ triple-base propellants.